 SEO-friendly: Being visible is everything in retail and eCommerce is no different.
 The best WooCommerce themes should have built-in SEO optimization help you climb the search engines results page and get more traffic.
 More traffic means more sales!

-Responsive design: According to Statista, around half of web users now use mobiles.
+Responsive design: Over half of web users now use mobiles.
 That means any online store you build has to have a fully responsive design so it delivers the same user experience regardless of screen size.

 Page builder integration: We mentioned drag and drop page builders earlier but they are important enough to mention again.
 They make building product pages easy and ensures anyone, at any skill level can build an online store with WooCommerce and make it look amazing.
 If your WooCommerce theme supports page builders, all the better!